Lombok Travel Guide

 Lombok © Fery Indrawan

-One island to the east of Bali, Lombok has yet to be discovered by the package tourist: the beaches and coastal villages are comparatively undeveloped and the locals are relatively indifferent to tourists, though friendly.
-Although it is inevitably compared with its better-known neighbour, the island differs in many respects - physically, culturally, linguistically and historically.
-The indigenous Islamic Sasak people make up 90 percent of the population, and although they appear to live amicably with the Balinese minority there is occasional animosity, which is not surprising given that a lot of the economic advantages of increased tourism have eluded the native Sasak.
+Lombok's beaches and coastal villages are comparatively undeveloped and the locals, while friendly, are relatively indifferent to tourists.
+Although the destination is inevitably compared with its better-known neighbor, Bali, the island differs physically, culturally, linguistically and historically.
+The indigenous Islamic Sasak people make up 90 percent of the population and, though they appear to live amicably with the Balinese minority, there is occasional animosity, which is not surprising given that a lot of the economic advantages of increased tourism have eluded the native Sasak.

-The mountainous north of the island is dominated by the spectacular volcano of Mt Rinjani, at 12,221 feet (3,726m) the third highest peak in Indonesia and a popular four-day trek for locals and tourists alike.
+The spectacular volcano of Mt Rinjani dominates the mountainous north of the island and is a popular four-day trek for locals and tourists alike.
 To the south are the central plains, which contain the most productive agricultural areas as well as the major conurbation on the west coast, an amalgamation of the towns of Ampenan, Mataram, Cakranegara and Sweta.
 Further south again, beyond a range of low inland hills, are the sweeping bays and pure white sands of the southern beaches, all of which can be explored from Kuta (not to be confused with Bali's Kuta), the main resort town of southern Lombok and surfing Mecca of the island.

 Become our Lombok Travel Expert